PTW-TUDa/Simplified-Implementation-of-Energy-Aware-Production-Scheduling-in-Job-Shops/README.rst

 conscious and economically viable production practices.
 The thesis also identifies areas for improvement and future research, ensuring the continuous development of energy-efficient and sustainable manufacturing processes.

-Keywords: Demand Response, Energy-Efficiency, Energy-Flexibility, Cyber-Physical Production System,
+**Keywords:** Demand Response, Energy-Efficiency, Energy-Flexibility, Cyber-Physical Production System,
           Production Machine Energy Model, Implementation Procedure, Scheduling System Architecture

 Installation
 ------------------------

+**This package is tested with Julia 1.9.2 and Python 3.9.13**

 To install and use this package you need to have `Julia <https://julialang.org/downloads/>`_ installed.
 Once this is done, the package can be activated using the Julia Package manager.
 To do this, open ``julia`` in in a console, then